ABOUT The Author

 THE LITTLEST SEED

-Lost in a storm, the littlest seed flies across the world in the beak of a black crow, searching for his mother.
+Lost in a summer storm, the littlest seed flies across the world in the beak of Mr. Ronnie, a black crow, helping the littlest seed find his mother tree.

 SCOTTY’S GREATEST TREE TRICK